 Windows MinGW / macOS / Linux

 For non-MSVC toolchains, a solution would be to configure the Qt renderers via .gdbinit/.lldbinit.
 These scripts are loaded on every invocation of GDB or LLDB, respectively.
-Try KDevelop qt printers or Lekensteyn's qt5printers.
+Try KDevelop formatters for GDB, KDevelop formatters for LLDB, or Lekensteyn's qt5printers (GDB).

 Editing UI files in Qt Designer